-Gmail also offers customized email service for businesses, individuals and organizations under its GSuite program.
+Gmail also offers customized email services for businesses, individuals and organizations under its GSuite program.
 Once you establish the ownership of a domain, Gmail helps you manage your customized email (your-name@your-domain-name), and you can even host it on their server.
 Note that custom domain email is a paid version of Gmail and related services (G Suite) and starts at $5/user/month, and is one of the most popular and best-paid email account options for business use.

 Other Gmail Articles That Might Interest You